 1.2 Which rule explains how a hospital’s auditor must conduct an annual review of the data on Medicaid Cost Report Schedule F and where can I get a copy of it?

-1.3 Where can I get the federal poverty income level (FPL) guidelines?
+1.3 Where can I get the federal poverty level (FPL) guidelines?

 The Medicaid Cost Report rule number is OAC 5160-2-23.
-There is a link to the instructions in the introduction.
+There is a link to the Medicaid Cost Report Instructions in the introduction to these FAQs.
 The data-review agreed-upon-procedures start on page 18.

-Federal poverty income guidelines are available from the US Dept. of Health & Human Services here.
+Current federal poverty income guidelines are available from the US Dept. of Health & Human Services here.
 They go into effect each year on the date they were published in the Federal Register.
+The CY 2015 guidelines were published Jan.
+22, 2015.
 Eligibility for inpatient admissions or outpatient services under OAC 5160-2-07.17 delivered on or after that publication date should be judged by the new guidelines.
 Admissions or services delivered prior to the publication date should be judged by the guidelines in place on the date of admission or service.

 APPLICATIONS AND ELIGIBILITY FOR FREE CARE